The Honourable Man: Plot

 In the church hall, the Town Clerk is opening a meeting.
 It is to decide on Walmington-on-Sea's welcome to a visiting Russian worker, who has been made Hero of the Soviet Union for building 5,723 tanks.
 The Town Clerk puts Mainwaring in charge of the committee after a pompous speech, but Warden Hodges objects, thus forcing a vote, which overwhelmingly supports Mainwaring, who therefore takes charge.
-During this both Sergeant Wilson and Lance-Corporal Jones arrive late.
-Private Frazer suggests that, after a great deal of thought, he would like to offer the Russian a voucher worth £10 towards the cost of a funeral.
-Private Walker argues that that is no use, he would have to die to redeem it, whereupon Frazer comments "That's a risk I have to take".
-Private Godfrey again expresses his antipathy to "the reds" and so urges that the welcome should not be extravagant, and the vicar refuses to allow his choir to sing "The Red Flag".
+During this, both Wilson and Corporal Jones arrive late.
+Frazer suggests that, after a great deal of thought, he would like to offer the Russian a voucher worth £10 towards the cost of a funeral.
+Walker argues that this is no use as the visitor would have to die to redeem it, whereupon Frazer comments "That's a risk I have to take".
+Godfrey again expresses his antipathy to "the reds" and so urges that the welcome should not be extravagant, and the vicar refuses to allow his choir to sing "The Red Flag".
 The committee decides to present a wooden key, representing the freedom of the town.

-In Mainwaring's office, he enquires of Private Pike over Wilson's absence, and is annoyed to hear he is still at lunch, at 2.20pm.
-Mainwaring finds a letter in his in-tray addressed to "The Honourable Arthur Wilson" and assumes it is a joke.
-On Wilson's arrival he surprises Mainwaring and amazes Pike by asserting it is genuine: Wilson's uncle, a peer, has died, thus entitling him to be styled "The Honourable".
-On being asked where he had been at lunchtime, Mainwaring is furious to hear Wilson has been invited to join the golf club (even though Wilson doesn't play golf), as he has been "trying to get in for years".
+At the bank, Mainwaring enquires of Pike over Wilson's absence, and is annoyed to hear he is still at lunch, at 2.20pm.
+Pike finds a letter in Mainwaring's in-tray addressed to "The Honourable Arthur Wilson" and they both assume it is a joke.
+On Wilson's arrival he surprises Mainwaring and amazes Pike by asserting it is genuine: Wilson's uncle, a peer, has died with no children, thus entitling him to be styled "The Honourable".
+On being asked where he had been at lunchtime, Mainwaring is furious to hear Wilson has been invited to join the golf club (even though Wilson does not play golf), as he has been "trying to get in for years".
 Wilson compounds Mainwaring's rage by announcing that they found him some smoked salmon for lunch, whereas Mainwaring had a "snoek fishcake at the British Restaurant".
-During this discussion Pike has telephoned his mother, who bursts into the office, and flings herself all over Wilson, although she does ask "It won't make any difference, will it?", to which Wilson assures her it won't.
+During this discussion Pike has telephoned his mother, who bursts into the office and flings herself all over Wilson, although she does ask "It won't make any difference, will it?", to which Wilson assures her it will not.
 Pike, however, is too naive to understand the implication.